 Many people retire to Florida to live out the rest of their years in a mostly temperate climate.
 Places near the coast, like New Port Richey, are common destinations for retirees.
 That means many nursing homes in and around these communities, and New Port Richey is no exception.
 Nursing homes are supposed to provide a safe, comfortable alternative living for those that need help in their later years.
+Reach out to a New Port Richey nursing home negligence lawyer.

 However, some nursing homes do not provide safe, caring, and comfortable support for their residents.
 They have abusive staff and often provide substandard care, which can leave your loved one weaker, both physically and emotionally, than if they stayed home without 24-hour care.